apache/mynewt-mcumgr/README.md

 ## Dependencies

-To use mcumgr's image management support, your device must be running the MCUBoot boot loader (https://github.com/runtimeco/mcuboot).
+To use mcumgr's image management support, your device must be running the MCUboot boot loader (https://github.com/runtimeco/mcuboot).
 The other mcumgr features do not require MCUboot.

 ## Command line tool